-Because students sometimes need services beyond what the Health and Counseling provides, we strongly encourage students to have adequate health insurance.
+Because students sometimes need services beyond what Health and Counseling provides, we strongly encourage students to have adequate health insurance.
 Students should be sure that they are covered by a current plan and that out-of-area services are covered.
 Health and Counseling is not a participating provider with any insurance company.
-However, for students without other insurance or who want additional coverage, Niagara National Life and Health Insurance Company provides health insurance designed for SUNY Geneseo students.
+Students without other insurance or who want additional coverage may purchase a plan through Niagara National Life and Health Insurance Company.
 It provides coverage for accidents and illness, including psychological treatment and testing, on and off campus.
 Students may sign up for insurance during the open enrollment periods at the beginning of each semester or within thirty days of being removed from another policy.
 Information about the plan can be obtained from Tompkins Insurance, 11 South Street, Geneseo, NY (585-243-3553).